FTO Inspired Landscapes – A Way to Optimize Freedom to Operate Studies

 Ask a bunch of patent counsel how do they feel about performing a Freedom to Operate study, and you may hear a collective groan from the whole group.

 No doubt – performing an FTO is a cumbersome and time-consuming process.
 And yet, the importance of ‘freedom to operate’ or ‘clearance’ search during the development phase of a new product cannot be overlooked.
+If you want to know why?
+Read here.

 An all-embracing FTO study performed by a patent attorney helps in mitigating the risk of patent infringement by taking into consideration each and every component and features of the envisioned product.